Villers-Cotterêts

 Villers-Cotterêts (/fr/) is a commune in the Aisne department in Hauts-de-France, France.
 It is notable as the signing-place in 1539 of the Ordinance of Villers-Cotterêts discontinuing the use of Latin in official French documents, and as the birthplace in 1802 of French novelist Alexandre Dumas père.

 Geography

-It is located 80 km NE of Paris via the RN2 facing Laon.
-Its nickname Petite villa sur la côte de Retz means Little villa by the coast of Retz, as the town is situated next to the Forest of Retz, which covers 130 km2 of land.
+It is located 80 km NE of Paris via the RN2 heading towards Laon.
+Its nickname Petite ville sur la côte de Retz means Little town on the slopes of Retz, as it is situated next to the Forest of Retz, which covers 130 km2 of land.

 History

 Villers-Cotterêts is famous in French law because of the Ordinance of Villers-Cotterêts of 1539 signed by king Francis I of France ('François Ier'), which made French the official language in the kingdom instead of regional languages like Occitan or the elite European lingua franca of the time, Latin.

 In 1914, the British Expeditionary Force fought a rearguard action here during the Retreat from Mons.
 On 1 September, the British 4th (Guards) Brigade who were covering the withdrawal of 2nd Division, came into contact with the leading units of the German III Corps on the edge of woodland near Villers-Cotterêts.
 The brigade lost more than 300 men in the encounter, but were able to break away and continue the withdrawal.
 Many are buried at Guards' Grave, a military cemetery maintained by the Commonwealth War Graves Commission.
 An ancillary hospital to that of Royaumont was set up in the town and a silent documentary about it was made.

 La Plaine Saint-Rémy, Pisseleux, was an ancient commune that was merged with Villers-Cotterêts in 1971.